bretgithub/bamazon/README.md

 The **View Low Inventory** option shows the user the items which currently have fewer than 50 units available.
 From there they can add to inventory from the list of products that are low inventory.
 The user can repeat this until there are no items in low inventory or they choose to exit

 The **Add New Product** option allows the user to enter details about a new product which will be entered into the database upon completion of the form.

+### To initiate manager interface

+	node bamazonManager.js

+### Roadmap

+I'd like to continue to develop this to allow the manager to add stock to inventory if not low, and add the supervisor role which will focuses on joining tables.